 Brain tumours are the leading cause of cancer-related death among children and adolescents under age 20.
 At this time, there is no way to predict or prevent a brain tumour, and the cause of most brain tumours is not fully understood.
 Current treatment options are limited and result in significant side effects that harm a child's developing brain.
 Research is essential for discovering treatments and finding a cure.

 WHY STUDY CHILDHOOD BRAIN TUMOURS?

 Cancer is the leading cause of disease related death in children.

 Next to leukemia, brain tumours are the second most common type of cancer in children.

-While in recent years there have been significant advances in the treatment for leukemia, the outcome for children with brain tumors remains poor.
+While in recent years there have been significant advances in the treatment for leukemia, the outcome for children with brain tumours remains poor.

 Despite research advances in the causes and treatment of brain tumours, the survival rate from brain tumours is still lower than that of other forms of cancer.
 In fact, brain tumours are the leading cause of cancer-related death among children and adolescents under age 20.

 Up to 1/3 of brain tumours arise in very young children (under age 3).
 These “infant” brain tumours are particularly difficult to treat as the developing brain and body are very susceptible to both short-term and long-term side effects of chemotherapy and radiation treatment.

 Studying children’s cancers helps us understand more about adult cancers.
 One reason is that children’s cancers are not related to lifestyle.
 Learning why a child develops cancers has provided important clues for therapy and has led to breakthroughs towards predicting cancer risk across different ages.